ClaytonBingham/nii2surface/README.md

 If you use this class in your own work, kindly cite:

 "Bingham C.S., Parent M., McIntyre C.C.
-Histology-Driven Model of the Macaque Hyperdirect Pathway.
-In Review."
+Histology-Driven Model of the Macaque Motor Hyperdirect Pathway.
+(Accepted 2021).
+Brain Structure and Function."

 ![Example Brain Surface](https://github.com/bingsome/nii2surface/blob/main/gif.gif)